Tennu/tennu-plugins/readme.md

 ## tennu modules

-This is the Modules subsystem of the Nark IRC Framework for Node.
+This is the Modules subsystem of the Tennu IRC Framework for Node.

 This module allows for creating module systems than take module constructors, and initialize tennu modules.